Nuno-Jesus/Make-A-Make/README.md

 </div>
 <br>

 - `-s` - Disables the default logging of Make actions in the terminal.
-For demonstration purposes, we're re-using the [code/example-6](/code/example-6) folder.
+Works just like the `.SILENT` special target/ For demonstration purposes, we're re-using the [code/example-6](/code/example-6) folder.

 ```shell
 ➜  example-6 git:(master) ✗ make